hannesgao/Blackhole-IFL/README.md

 * Set its Domain Name to http://blackhole.ifl.kit.edu within the IFL-internal DNS System
 * Modify Apache Web-Server Configuration, set the Address of this virtuell Server to http://blackhole.ifl.kit.edu
 * Test the Reachability and Functionality of the System in IFL-Intranet

+***

+## Possible Issues

+### By Power Outage
+* Abnormal shutdown of the Raspberry Pi caused by a power outage may cause irreversible damage to the file system and operating system, resulting in abnormal booting or file damage.
+This is due to the hardware design of the Raspberry Pi and cannot be resolved